 Most people assume bioplastics will naturally decompose if thrown out, but that’s hardly ever true.
 Most compostable plastics, for example, need to be sent to an industrial composting facility.
 Coca Cola’s PlantBottle is chemically identical to plastic PET bottles, and would need to be recycled with other PET bottles.
 The confusion often means consumers incorrectly dispose of bioplastics, and they end up in landfills.
 Bioplastics also help perpetuate the disposable culture that caused the problem in the first place.

-Have you spotted a greenwashing examples that need to be called out?
+Have you spotted any examples of greenwashing that need to be called out?
 Tell us in the comments below!